-6.4.
+6.2.
 Around processor virtualization

-Participants: François Bodin, Christophe Levointurier, Sylvain Leroy, Erven Rohou, Thierry Lafage, André Seznec.
+Participants: François Bodin, Christophe Levointurier, Sylvain Leroy, Florent Leray, Erven Rohou, Thierry Lafage, Kevin Williams, David Yuste, André Seznec.

-The usage of the Java language has been generalized in the past few years.
+The usage of the bytecote-based languages such as Java has been generalized in the past few years.
 Applications are now very large and are deployed on many different platforms, since they are highly portable.

-However ensuring code quality maintenance and code security on those applications is challenging.
+Ensuring code quality maintenance and code security on those applications is challenging.
 To address these issues, we are defining a refactoring platform for Java.
-Java has popularized the distribution of software through bytecodes.
+At the same time, Java has popularized the distribution of software through bytecodes.
 Functional portability is the main argument for such a usage of bytecodes.
 With the new diversity of multicore platforms, functional, but also performance portability will become the major issue in the next 10 years.
-We have initiated a research effort to efficiently compile towards bytecodes.
+Therefore we have initiated a research effort to efficiently compile towards bytecodes.

-6.4.1.
+6.2.1.
 Analysis and transformation of Java codes

-Participants: François Bodin, Sylvain Leroy, Christophe Levointurier.
+Participants: François Bodin, Sylvain Leroy, Florent Leray, Christophe Levointurier.